lynnfaraday/aresmush.com/tutorials/manage/backups.md

 You'll need to follow the Amazon tutorials, particularly [Getting Started With S3](http://docs.aws.amazon.com/AmazonS3/latest/gsg/AmazonS3Basics.html) and [Managing Access to S3](http://docs.aws.amazon.com/AmazonS3/latest/dev/intro-managing-access-s3-resources.html).

-> <i class="fa fa-exclamation-triangle"></i> **Important:** Even if you use S3 for other things, create a separate bucket just for your AresMUSH backups.
-Ares will delete older files to make room for new backups, and you don't want it to accidentally delete anything important!
+{% include note.html content="Even if you use S3 for other things, create a separate bucket just for your AresMUSH backups.
+Ares will delete older files to make room for new backups, and you don't want it to accidentally delete anything important!" %}

 #### Configuring the Game to Use S3